MicrosoftDocs/cpp-docs/docs/intrinsics/check-isa-arch-support.md

 [in] ISA feature to be checked.

 *avx10_version*\
 [in] AVX10 version to be checked.
-Should be 0 if AVX10 version check is not required.
+Should be 0 if AVX10 version check isn't required.

 ## Return value